99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Can retrieve 10 messages at one time at max.
 it can have duplicated messages

-A Consumer polls messages and processes it and deletes it from queue!!
+A Consumer polls messages and processes it and deletes it from queue
 Fully managed service used for decoupling apps. max 256kb message. running on EC2 or lambda or your local server
 max 10 messages at a time. after consuming delete the message so no other consumer uses it.
 Can have multiple consumers at a time. we can horizontally scale by adding more consumers.
 At least once delivery because queue can have duplicate messages